EU vertical restraints can expose your business to anti-competitive risks if agreements aren’t carefully structured.

 Essentially non-compete provisions, these clauses oblige or strongly encourage a buyer to acquire the majority of its products from a specific supplier, either because of a particular obligation or as a result of incentives.

-Single branding is covered by the vertical agreement block exemption but, if this does not apply, for example, because of the market share of the parties, the guidelines provide that the supplier’s position in the market and the length of the non-compete obligation are the principal factors to be considered in determining whether the arrangement is anti-competitive.
+The vertical agreement block exemption covers single branding but, if this does not apply, for example, because of the market share of the parties, the guidelines provide that the supplier’s position in the market and the length of the non-compete obligation are the principal factors to be considered in determining whether the arrangement is anti-competitive.

 Exclusive supply